-These particles stream through the universe and come from a variety of sources including our own Sun but most come from distant catastrophic events like exploding supernova and yet unknown happenings in the outer-most reaches of space and time.
+These particles fill the universe and come from a variety of sources including our own Sun but most come from distant events like exploding supernova and yet unknown happenings in the outer-most reaches of space and time.

 Although commonly called a cosmic ray the term “ray” is a misnomer, as cosmic particles arrive individually as a primary particle, not as a ray or beams of particles.
 90% are Protons, 9% helium nuclei, and the remainder electrons and positrons.

 Matter smashing energy

 When these primary particles hit, they do so with such tremendous energy they rip their way into our atmosphere with atom-smashing power.
 Cosmic rays are commonly known to have energies well over 10 x 21 eV (electron volts), far more than any particle accelerator built here on earth, like the Large Hadron Collider.